nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

  - Always use a case requiring a tool to obtain access to batteries i.e. screw fixing

 Where a Battery Saver unit is inserted into a discharged device without 'internal power', such as a PP3 battery, the units internal capacitors will draw relatively high current from the standby batteries.
-This will relatively rapidly discharge the standby batteries, reducing the available capacity available to act for long term storage protection.
+This will relatively rapidly discharge the standby batteries, reducing the battery capacity available to act for long term storage protection.
 The design is intended not to provide sufficient voltage to allow operation.
 Pressing the ON/CLEAR button will result in the unit notifying Low Battery status and powering down.

 When the main power source is in a good state, no power is drawn from the Battery Saver standby batteries.
 <BR>